 By my reckoning, we are 25 days from the Apex 10th Anniversary event at Joseph-Beth Booksellers in Lexington, KY.
 This day also marks the release date for my new book For Exposure: The Life and Times of a Small Press Publisher.

 Look at the youthful publisher wannabe in the photo below!

 That’s me approximately 10-12 years ago.
-This was me before kids, before publishing, with a lot less wrinkles and a much lower blood pressure.
-Look at that face–even back then I took the happiest selfies!
+This was me before kids, before publishing, with a lot fewer wrinkles and much lower blood pressure.
+Look at that face—even back then I took the happiest selfies!